TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-errorincorrectresult.md

 # Errors for table API in Azure Cosmos DB

-Please check if you are on the latest SDK version as they get bug fixes.
+Please check if you are on the latest SDK version as they get bug fixes which might resolve your issue.

 ## **Recommended documents**